walshbr/data-for-the-rest-of-us/pages/week-8-project-planning.md

 * What will you work on for the remainder of the course?

+## Pre-work
+* Come prepared to present three potential final project ideas for a panel of judgets to discuss as a group.
+* The requirements:

 ## Plan

 * Students will pitch three potential ideas as a group and discuss the pro